 Hoping to pursue a music career from a young age, she moved to New York City at age 19.
 It was during this period that she won an audition to be the singing voice of the titular rock star character on the animated television series Jem.
 From 1985 to the show's end in 1988, Phillips recorded all of the Jem and the Holograms songs.
 In 1988, Phillips made her feature film debut alongside Justine Batemen, Julia Roberts, and Liam Neeson in Satisfaction, playing a guitarist/vocalist in an all-girl rock band.

-In 2016, Phillips released her debut, full-length solo album, Luck or Magic.
+In 2016, Phillips released her debut full-length solo album, Luck or Magic.
 Originally a collaboration with electronic producer Scott Hardkiss, the album was temporarily shelved by Phillips after Hardkiss' tragic death in 2013.
-However, Phillips revisited the material and finished the album with engineer Eric Broucek (LCD Soundsystem, the Juan Maclean, Eleanor Friedberger), drummer Roger Brogan (Spectrum), and contributions from Wareham, among others. ~ Matt Collar
+However, Phillips revisited the material and finished the album with engineer Eric Broucek (LCD Soundsystem, the Juan Maclean, Eleanor Friedberger) and drummer Roger Brogan (Spectrum), with contributions from Wareham, among others.
+It included five original songs, as well as covers of artists such as the Cars, Fleetwood Mac, and Dennis Wilson. ~ Matt Collar